 will arm and rise, did water again the course,

-a pouring-out with power; like spring-kissed clouds of rain,
+a pouring-out with power like thundering clouds of rain;

 from furthest foreign-land a fountain broke again,